Intraproboscis: Distribution

-The distribution of I. sanghae is determined by that of its two known hosts.
-The black-bellied pangolin is a vulnerable species which is at high risk of extinction in the wild.
-An infested specimen was found in Dzanga-Sangha Complex of Protected Areas, the type locality, located in the extreme southwest part of the Central African Republic.
-This host is native to parts of western and central Africa, having been found as far west and north as Senegal, across the continent to Western border of Uganda, and south into the northern border of Angola.
+The distribution of I. sanghae is determined by that of its hosts, of which two are known.
+The black-bellied pangolin (Phataginus tetradactyla) is a vulnerable species which is at high risk of extinction in the wild.
+An infested specimen was found in the Dzanga-Sangha Complex of Protected Areas, the type locality, located in the extreme southwest part of the Central African Republic.
+This host is native to parts of western and central Africa, having been found as far west and north as Senegal, across the continent to the western border of Uganda, and south into the northern border of Angola.
 They are found in areas such as the Congo Basin and Guinean forests.
 There is a distinct gap in the populations with no record of individuals from southwest Ghana through to western Nigeria.

 The tree pangolin (Phataginus tricuspis), which is an endangered species at high risk of extinction, is also a host.
-This host is native to large portions of central Africa south of the Sahara desert, as far west as Guinea-Bissau in west Africa, as far east as south-western Kenya and north-western Tanzania, and as far south as north-western Zambia and northern Angola.
+It is native to large portions of central Africa, as far west as Guinea-Bissau in west Africa, as far east as south-western Kenya and north-western Tanzania, and as far south as north-western Zambia and northern Angola.